ImamaJawad/AI-DrivenPan-CancerImmuneSubtypingforPrecisionImmunotherapy/README.md

 ## Overview

-This project leverages artificial intelligence to improve healthcare outcomes through [specific application area - e.g., medical image analysis, predictive diagnostics, drug discovery, patient monitoring].
-Our AI system is designed to assist healthcare professionals in making more accurate and efficient decisions while maintaining the highest standards of patient safety and data privacy.
+This project leverages artificial intelligence to improve healthcare outcomes